sendgrid/sendgrid-php/README.md

 ### Using Categories ###

-Categories are used to group email statistics provided by SendGrid
+Categories are used to group email statistics provided by SendGrid.

-To use a category, simply set the category name
+To use a category, simply set the category name.
+Note: there is a maximum of 10 categories per email.

 ```php
 $mail = new SendGrid\Mail();